sdssaeq/monad_erc721/README.md

-# Simple NFT Contract Address on Monad Testnet
+# Simple NFT Contract on Monad Testnet
 ## Note
 - Dont Forget to change token name and symbol & your signer address / owner address on ignition/modules/Monaime.ts
 ## OR